Curriculum Intent – Music

-- Provides our pupils with a platform to explore and learn various musical instruments, and to apply them in a compositional framework.
+- Provides our students with a platform to explore and learn various musical instruments, and to apply them in a compositional framework using strategic planning.

-- Enables pupils to master key playing techniques whilst developing fundamental communication/ensemble skills, essential for success within both the professional sphere and the creative arts in general.
+- Enables students to master key playing techniques whilst developing fundamental communication/ensemble skills, essential for success within both the professional sphere and the creative arts in general.

 - The students will learn to read basic and advanced staff notation appropriate to relevant styles e.g. traditional staff notation for western classical, tablature/chord charts for pop/rock.

-- Enables our pupils to take ownership over their creative development, both through critical self-assessment and peer support from learning mentors.
+- Enables our students to take ownership over their creative development, both through critical self-assessment and peer support from learning mentors.

 - Literacy and key Vocabulary: Subject specific vocabulary is explicitly taught through the form of ‘Power words’, students are assessed on the spelling and definitions of these words each half term.
 The use of tier 2 and 3 vocabulary is applied both verbally and in written tasks.

-Fundamentally, music knowledge and practice develops our pupils’ resilience and the rewards of hard work, as well as their socials skills when working with others.
+Fundamentally, music knowledge and practice develops our students’ resilience and the rewards of hard work, as well as their socials skills when working with others.

 The curriculum is designed to build the core skills necessary to succeed as a musician.
 These include performance, composition and listening/knowledge.
 Students will have to opportunity to learn piano, ukulele, guitar and percussion within lessons as well as develop their singing.
 This learning can be enhanced through the attendance of extra-curricular activities and receive personalised tuition.
 By KS4 students will specialise in an instrument of their choosing and explore music in styles of their choice, to hone and develop their skills as a composer, performer and music scholar.

 Students begin their compositional journey in Year Seven by writing music to run along slide cartoons before progressing onto composing for films in Year Eight.
-Pupils also develop their improvisational skills in learning Indian music and Blues.
+Students also develop their improvisational skills in learning Indian music and Blues.
 By KS4 students study genres of their own choice, utilising masterful compositional techniques to submit as their coursework.
-Pupils will learn the basics elements of music and reading music from a stave, as well as recognising different instruments and compositional techniques.
-By KS4 pupils will use advanced musical terminology to reflect on and develop their musicianship.
+Students will learn the basics elements of music and reading music from a stave, as well as recognising different instruments and compositional techniques.
+By KS4 students will use advanced musical terminology to reflect on and develop their musicianship.

-By revisiting these core skills in various musical frameworks through years 7-11, pupils perfect their craft and are able to access and study advanced musical disciplines over time.
-This enables our students to succeed in their vocational music coursework in year 10 and 11, and equips them for their musical study beyond school.
+By revisiting these core skills in various musical frameworks through Years 7-11, students perfect their craft and are able to access and study advanced musical disciplines over time.
+This enables our students to succeed in their vocational music coursework in Year 10 and 11, and equips them for their musical study beyond school.